MafiaHub/Framework/vendors/v8pp/docs/addons.md

 }
 ```

-This library uses C++11 with RTTI and exceptions which should be enabled by overriding
+This library uses C++11 with exceptions which should be enabled by overriding
 C++ compiler flags in `bindings.gyp` file:
 ```
 {